raspibolt/raspibolt/lightning-mobile-wallet.md

 ### Create a lndconnect QR code

-lnconnect can generate a URI and create a QR code that can then be read by Zeus.
+lnconnect generates a URI and displays it as a QR code that Zeus can read.

 * Still with the "admin" user, use the following command.
 Make sure to replace the .onion address with the one you generated above.